Camp BIOmed Information

 In the lab portion of the class, students will examine prepared slides to learn to recognize identifying characteristics of different types of bacteria.
 As an introduction to microbiological techniques, students will isolate and grow bacteria and fungi collected from indoor and outdoor environments, then test different strains of bacteria for resistance to several antibiotic compounds.
 As a culmination, students will perform diagnostic tests as they work through a medical case study of a patient suspected to have a microbial infection.

-* The curriculum of this camp is underdevelopment.
+* The curriculum of this camp is under development.
 Once finalized more details will be provided.
-The hiring of instructor for this camp is open.

-* We constantly work towards making the curriculum the best for you hence, the change is inevitable.
+* In order to be responsive to changing camp needs, we adapt curriculum as camp unfolds.
 Though we try to keep the final curriculum as close to the description mentioned above, please accept that there might be some changes in the camp week.

 For eligibility, camp logistics, and more information, please visit FAQs.